postfalk/stream/README.md

 ## POST requests

-GET requests are limited to 2047 character urls.
+GET requests are limited to 2047 characters that can be presented in URLs.
 Many use cases may exceed this limit, e.g. getting all stream segments for an entire watershed.
-In that case the data can be requested via a POST request with the query data in the body.
+In that case the data can be downloaded via a POST request with the query data in the body.

-Currently, the Content-type ```application/x-www-form-urlencoded``` is required for the request body.
+Currently, the Content-type ```application/x-www-form-urlencoded``` is required.
 This is the default when requested from html forms.
 The query schema is identical to GET requests.

-Since the response Content-type is ```text/csv``` a form request in which the
+Since the response Content-type is ```text/csv``` a form submissions in which the
 ```action``` attribute is set to the url will trigger a download dialogue
 (tested in Chrome and Firefox).